fps/mmcurses/README.md

 For convenience there is also a Doxyfile.
 So you can do this:

 <pre>
-mkdir docs
 doxygen
 </pre>

-to generate documentation for the library.
+to generate documentation for the library in the subdirectory <code>docs</code>.

 # Building and Installation